Leadership Goals You’ll Stick To: Healthy Habits to a Better You

 Center for Creative Leadership

-Dr. Sass is an experienced Executive Coach and Facilitator with expertise in the areas of leadership, coaching, assessment, assessment validation, and evaluation.
-She has coached leaders in the Americas and Asia with a specific emphasis in the fields of engineering, education, healthcare, and government.
-In addition to her coaching and consulting work, Maggie has over 10 years of experience as a researcher with an emphasis on ethics in professional practice.
-Other research foci include the unique challenges of first-time leaders and the use of technology in coaching and leadership.
-Maggie is involved in custom engagements from discovery through delivery and trains in a variety of open enrollment programs here at CCL.
+In addition to her coaching and consulting work, Maggie has over 15 years of experience as a researcher with an emphasis on ethics in professional practice.
+Other research foci include the unique challenges of first-time leaders, use of technology in coaching and leadership, and coaching and leadership ethics.

 Center for Creative Leadership